 In fact, they even “ethically hack” their own systems and employ threat scientists to test for system vulnerabilities.

-- Vanguard offers some of the best mutual funds and ETFs on the market
+- Assets: Vanguard offers some of the best mutual funds and ETFs on the market.
+You can choose from a library of over 3,300 no-transaction-fee mutual funds and ETFs.

-- You’ll pay lower asset management fees than most competitors charge (for long-term investments)
+- Fee structure: You’ll pay lower asset management fees than most competitors charge (for long-term investments)

-- Investor-first philosophy offers assurance that Vanguard has your best interests in mind
+- Investor-first philosophy: Jack Bogle created Vanguard for investors, giving assurance that Vanguard has your best interests in mind.

 Is Vanguard or Fidelity better?